David Ebert • C0founder

 Joel has been a vegetarian for over 30 years and a supporter of Farm Sanctuary since the early 1990’s.
 He lives in Hastings-on-Hudson in Westchester County, New York with his wife Lisa, daughter Janey, and their three cats Meera, Obie and Tommy.
 His son Jesse is in college.

-Allan E. Kornberg, M.D. • Chairman of the Board
+Allan E. Kornberg, M.D. • Board Chair

 Allan E. Kornberg, MD, MBA is a pediatrician who has practiced both primary care and emergency pediatrics.
 He’s served as Vice-Chair and Associate Professor of Pediatrics, and Associate Professor of Emergency Medicine, at the University of Buffalo, and as Associate Professor of Pediatrics at Brown University.
 He co-founded a pediatrics practice in Western New York and served as the Chief of Emergency Medicine at the Children’s Hospital of Buffalo.
 He advocated on behalf of survivors of child abuse and sexual assault, and was the co-editor of a textbook ‘Child Abuse and Neglect-a Medical Reference,’ along with writing peer review articles on child abuse and emergency pediatrics.